RabiaShaik/Concurrency/README.md

 **Otherways to achieve this :**

-Multi threading in Java can be achieved through many ways Runnable, Cyclic Barrier etc.
+Multi threading in Java can be achieved through many ways Runnable, Cyclic Barrier, Callable + Future etc.

 **DataIntegrity check :**